A Glimpse of Saffron's Third Mystery

 He lifted a brow.
 “Pardon me.
 Who are you?”

-“Who’s at the door, Colon, darling?” asked a voice from within the flat.
+“Who’s at the door, Colin, darling?” asked a voice from within the flat.

 Saffron made to look around the man—Colin, apparently—but he moved with her to block her.
 She glared at him and called, “Elizabeth?”